 Under Jim’s leadership in 2007, Ambassador launched “Amb-OS”—the Satellite File Transfer Protocol (S-FTP).
 It was developed in partnership with Ambassador and Focus on the Family to provide Christian radio stations reliable, guaranteed audio delivery via an Internet connection—essentially propelling Christian radio into the next generation of program delivery.

-Jim is dad to five children—and a prolific golfer.
+Jim is married to Diane and dad to five grown children and a quiver of five grandkids.
+He’s also a prolific golfer.
 Have you seen his office?

 And to some “fun” stuff we asked him about, he said. ..